 a set of devices (phone, tablet, workstation).
 One of the possible

-use cases of Plasma is to try and deal with this by removing the
+use cases of Plasma is to try and deal with this issue by removing the

 dependency on X.509 certificates.
 The details of the use case are

 therefore: Alice wants to send an email message to Bob that